Archimedes' principle for Brownian liquid: Examples of macroscopic effects

 The theorem is a form of Archimedes' principle.
-The first part of our result says that if the drift of the large ball is smaller than the sum of the drifts of displaced small balls then the large ball will ``float'', that is, its uppermost point will be at least very close to the ``surface'' of the ``liquid'' (or above the surface).
-The second part says that if the drift of the large ball is greater than the sum of the drifts of displaced small balls then the large ball will sink to the bottom.
-Both results assume that the system is in the stationary distribution and all drifts are large.
+The first part of our result says that if the drift of the large ball is smaller than the sum of the drifts of displaced small balls then the large ball will ``float,'' that is, its uppermost point will be at least very close to the ``surface'' of the ``liquid'' (or above the surface).
+The second part says that if the drift of the large ball is greater than the sum of the drifts of displaced small balls, then the large ball will sink to the bottom.
+Both results assume that the system is in the stationary distribution and all drifts are large (see Figure \ref{fig5}).

-The condition $\rho^2 N\sqrt{12} > 2 - \pi/4$ is needed to make sure that there is an ample supply of small discs to make the large disc float.

-\begin{proof} (i) We will use some results about disc packing in the plane from \cite{CS,FT,H}.
+The condition $\rho^2 N\sqrt{12} > 2 - \pi/4$ is needed to make sure that there is an ample supply of small discs to make the large disc float. \begin{pf*}{Proof of Theorem \ref{th:j20.1}} (i) We will use some results about disc packing in the plane from \cite{CS,FT,H}.
 The usual honeycomb lattice packing of disjoint discs has density $\pi/\sqrt{12}$ and this is the highest possible disc packing density.

-Consider the unique honeycomb packing $\S$ of discs with radii $\rho$ in the whole plane in which some adjacent discs have their centers on the line parallel to the first axis, and one disc is centered at 0.
-For a set $A$, we will say that $S_1, \dots, S_k$ is a {\it honeycomb disc packing in $A$} if it contains all discs in $\S$ that are contained in $A$.
+Consider the unique honeycomb packing ${\mathcal S}$ of open discs with radii $\rho$ in the whole plane in which some adjacent discs have their centers on the line parallel to the first axis and one disc is centered at 0.
+For a set $A$, we will say that $S_1,\ldots, S_k$ is a \textit{honeycomb disc packing in $A$} if it contains all discs in ${\mathcal S}$ that are contained in~$A$.

-By abuse of notation, we will use $|\,\cdot\,|$ to denote the area of a planar set and also the cardinality of a finite set.
+By abuse of notation, we will use $| \cdot |$ to denote the area of a planar set and also the cardinality of a finite set.

 Consider arbitrary $p,\gamma,\delta>0$.
 We fix some $\beta> 2 - \pi/4$ and assume that $2 - \pi/4 < \rho^2 N\sqrt{12}< \beta$.
-Note that it is sufficient to prove the theorem for every fixed $\beta$.
+Note that it is sufficient to prove the theorem for every fixed~$\beta$.

-Suppose that for some configuration $\bx \in \bD $, we have
+Suppose that for some configuration ${\mathbf x}\in\bD$, we have

 Let $\alpha_1 = \gamma_1$ and $\alpha_k = 1$ for $2\leq k \leq N$.
-Let $\lambda = a_2$.
-Then $\alpha _1 x^1_1 + \dots + \alpha_N x^N_1 = \gamma_1 x^1_1 + x^2_1 +\dots + x^N_1$.
-In view of Theorem \ref{th:j18.3} (i), it will suffice to show that for small $\rho>0$ there exists $\delta_1 =\delta_1(\rho,N)>0$ such that for some $\by \in \bD $,
+Let $\lambda= a_2$.
+Then $\alpha_1 x^1_1 +\cdots+ \alpha_N x^N_1 = \gamma_1 x^1_1 + x^2_1 +\cdots+ x^N_1$.
+In view of Theorem \ref{th:j18.3}(i), it will suffice to show that for small $\rho>0$ there exists $\delta_1 =\delta_1(\rho,N)>0$ such that for some $\by\in\bD$,